 • Mix the sub-samples together thoroughly in a clean plastic bucket, then take a representative sample of approximately 450 grams.

 • If the soil is wet, send 20% more to allow for water weight, or air dry the soil before packaging.

-• Once sample is sent, please send email to firstname.lastname@example.org confirming customer details and number of samples sent so we can track them for you.
+• Once sample is sent, please send email to firstname.lastname@example.org with any tracking information.

-• Please allow for a turnaround period of 4–6 weeks from receipt of soil samples.
+• Please allow for a turnaround period of up to 4 weeks from posting of soil samples.